esailers/notebuddy/README.md

 2. Select the notebook
 3. Add a note in the notebook as follows: enter a title, add a photo (using the Camera, Photo Library, or Flickr Search), and enter text.

+*Please note that the data model was changed on 9.3.16.
+If you downloaded Notebuddy prior to the change, please delete the old version, then install the new one.

 ## Compatibility
 Notebuddy is a universal iOS app that was built with Xcode 7.3 for iOS 9.3.